sunilrathod098/ToDos-Management/Documentation_Of_Project.md

 - Passwords should be hashed before being stored in the database to ensure security and protect user data.
 - The code verifies JSON Web Tokens (JWT), differentiating between expired and invalid tokens to maintain application security.

-## Conclusion
-- Overall, this Todo application is designed with user experience, security, and functionality in mind.
-- The integration of JWT for authentication ensures that user data is protected, while the responsive design and dynamic content management enhance usability.
-- The modular structure of the codebase facilitates easy maintenance and future enhancements, making it a solid foundation for a practical web application.

 # Project Structure